Acute Gastritis

 Background

-Acute gastritis is a term covering a broad spectrum of entities that induce inflammatory changes in the gastric mucosa.
-Several different etiologies share the same general clinical presentation.
-However, they differ in their unique histologic characteristics.
+Acute gastritis is a term that encompasses a broad spectrum of entities that induce inflammatory changes in the gastric mucosa.
+Several different etiologies share the same general clinical presentation; however, they differ in their unique histologic characteristics.
 The inflammation may involve the entire stomach (eg, pangastritis) or a region of the stomach (eg, antral gastritis).
-Acute gastritis can be broken down into two categories: erosive (eg, superficial erosions, deep erosions, hemorrhagic erosions) and nonerosive (generally caused by Helicobacter pylori).
-See the images below.

 View Image

-Acute gastritis with superficial erosions.
+Acute Gastritis.
+Acute gastritis with superficial erosions is observed.

 View Image

-Mucosal erythema and edema consistent with acute gastritis.
+Acute Gastritis.
+This image reveals mucosal erythema and edema consistent with acute gastritis.

 No correlation exists between microscopic inflammation (histologic gastritis) and the presence of gastric symptoms (eg, abdominal pain, nausea, vomiting).
 In fact, most patients with histologic evidence of acute gastritis (inflammation) are asymptomatic.
 The diagnosis is usually obtained during endoscopy performed for other reasons.
 Acute gastritis may present with an array of symptoms, the most common being nondescript epigastric discomfort.